febee99/beocrescent-dashboard/dashboard/README.md

 ## Pages

 To edit the page, `index.vue` is the main entry point.
-Other tabs are imported, for example, nanyuan.vue.
+Other tabs are imported, for example, `nanyuan.vue`.

 ## Troubleshooting

-Just contact Emmanuel: Telegram @theodorayy lol I will try my best to assist
+_Just contact Emmanuel (Telegram @theodorayy) lol I will try my best to assist_